 FIG. 4.1.
-The phase space of the reduced model, and the connections from $(h_0, \phi_0) = (1.0, 0.3)$, \Box .
+The phase space of the reduced model, and the connections from $(h_0, \phi_0) = (1.0, 0.3)$ , $\Box$ .
 The system is hyperbolic except in the shaded region.
 Black lines represent shock connections and gray represents rarefactions.
-Solid lines are connections to the right, i.e. the (h_0, φ_0) is the left state, and dashed lines are connections to the left.
-1-waves and 2-waves can be distinguished by their slope at (h_0, φ_0) : 2-waves are nearly horizontal at this scale.
+Solid lines are connections to the right, i.e., the $(h_0, \phi_0)$ is the left state, and dashed lines are connections to the left.
+1-waves and 2-waves can be distinguished by their slope at $(h_0, \phi_0)$ : 2-waves are nearly horizontal at this scale.
+Except at very small h, the shocks and rarefactions nearly coincide.

-The simple connections for a left state of $(h_L, \phi_L) = (1.0, 0.3)$ are shown in figure 4.1.
-The rarefaction curves have been integrated from (3.2a) by a Runge-Kutta method, and $H(U_L)$ has been calculated by eliminating s from (3.4) at each point and solving the resulting equations for u and v.
+efaction curves have been integrated from (3.2a) by a Runge-Kutta method, and $H(U_L)$ has been calculated by eliminating s from (3.4) at each point and solving the resulting equations for u and v.
 For a given shock connection, the shock speed can be recovered by substituting u and v back into (3.4).

-Since h was rescaled by the film thickness set at the upstream gate, we choose $(h, \phi) = (1.0, 0.3)$ as the left state.
-For a specified right state (b, φ_R) , representing the precursor film, a solution to the Riemann problem can be determined by finding intersections between the two connection diagrams.
-In figure 4.2 we have plotted the possible shock-shock connections for four values of b with $\phi_R = \phi_L$.
+For a specified right state $(b, \phi_R)$ representing the precursor, a solution can be determined by finding an intersection between the two connection diagrams, since the intersection represents an intermediate state that connects to both the left and right boundary conditions through shocks and/or rarefactions.
+In Figure 4.2 we have plotted the possible shock-shock connections for four values of b with $\phi_R = \phi_L$ .
 At b = 0.1 there is a solution with a 1-shock from the upstream state to an intermediate height and concentration slightly larger, and a 2-shock from this intermediate state to the precursor.
-As the precursor becomes thinner, the height and concentration of this intermediate.
-For b = 0.01 the intermediate state is approximately $(h, \phi) = (1.1757, 0.3663)$, and in figure 4.3 we compare this connection with a numerical solution with the same initial data, and find both shock speeds and the height and concentration of the ridge are in agreement.
-The numerical solution was calculated using the Lax-Freidrichs finite difference method with grid spacing 3.3×10^{-7} .
+As the precursor becomes thinner, the height and concentration of this intermediate state increase.
+For b = 0.01 the intermediate state is approximately $(h, \phi) = (1.1757, 0.3663)$ .
+In Figure 4.3 we compare this connection with a numerical solution with the same initial data and find that both shock speeds and the height and concentration of the ridge are in agreement.
+The numerical solution was calculated using the Lax-Friedrichs finite difference method with grid spacing $3.3 \times 10^{-7}$ and time step $3.3 \times 10^{-7}$ .

-At b = 0.008 the Hugoniot locus has undergone a bifurcation such that the 1and 2-shock curves are no longer distinct, and an additional connected component has appeared.
-The shock speed and characteristic speeds coincide at several points along these curves, such that various sections correspond to 1-shocks, 2-shocks, or are not admissible at all.
-There is still a shock-shock connection that satisfies the Lax
+At b = 0.008 the Hugoniot locus has undergone a bifurcation such that the 1- and 2-shock curves are no longer distinct, and an additional connected component has appeared.
+Inspection of the shock speed and characteristic speeds along these curves reveals that various sections correspond to 1-shocks, 2-shocks, or are not admissible at all.
+There is still a shock-shock connection for b = 0.008 that satisfies the Lax entropy condition; however, at b = 0.0015 there are no longer any intersections, and therefore no solution.
+We discuss this last case in section 5, and in section 6 describe

 FIG. 4.2.
-1-shock connections (solid line) from an upstream state $(h_L, \phi_L) = (1.0, 0.3) (\Box)$ and 1- and 2-shock connections from four precursor states $(h_R, \phi_R) = (b, 0.3) (\Delta)$ where b = 0.1 (dot), 0.01 (dash), 0.002 (dot-dash), and 0.0005 (dot-dash-dash).
-The solutions involve an intermediate state between the two shocks, marked by \bigcirc .
-As b becomes small, the Hugoniot locus undergoes a bifurcation, becoming disconnected, and ultimately fails to produce a shock solution.
+1-shock connections (solid line) from an upstream state $(h_L, \phi_L) = (1.0, 0.3) (\Box)$ and 1- and 2-shock connections from four precursor states $(h_R, \phi_R) = (b, 0.3) (\Delta)$ , where b = 0.1 (dot), 0.01 (dash), 0.002 (dot-dash), and 0.0005 (dot-dash-dash).
+The solutions involve an intermediate state between the two shocks, marked by $\bigcirc$ .
+As b becomes small, the Hugoniot locus undergoes a bifurcation and ultimately fails to produce a shock solution.